 I’m obsessive about the latest and greatest hair fix.
 Anytime something new and great comes out, I read as many reviews as I can about it then usually end up buying it.
 So let’s get started with what I am into these days.

-Let’s Begin with Shampoo & Conditioner~
+Shampoo & Conditioner~

 My favorite shampoo that I use and keep coming back to for the last few years or so is OGX Biotin & Collagen Shampoo and Conditioner.
 Every other volumizing shampoo I have tried for fine hair strips the hair of product buildup and the color on color-treated hair leaving it limp and dry.
 This shampoo is sulfur free and will not strip the color in your treated hair.
 The conditioner is really lightweight and does not weigh my hair down.

-One of my new favorite shampoo and conditioners is the Head and Shoulders Volume Boost line.
+One of my new favorite shampoo and conditioner combo is the Head and Shoulders Volume Boost line.
 I have tried regular Head and shoulders and it does not come close to the feeling your scalp gets with the volume versions.
 Lately, this has been hard to find in stores though.
 Fingers crossed they don’t stop making it.
 Get the separate here: Volume shampoo, Volume Conditioner.

-Hair Restoring Products
+Thoughts on Hair Restoring Products

 I am not a big fan of most of the new hair thickening shampoo systems.
 Most of the time they are full of silicone, flake, and build up.
 I also do not like sophisticated pricey hair systems that contain Minoxidil.
 They do work to grow and thicken the hair, but as soon as you stop using them the new hair that “grew in” will fall out.
 That would probably send me over the edge at this point.
 Plus they smell strange and when I sweat I smell mediciney.
 Yes, I made that word up!
 Maybe I’ll try them in the future if things start getting drastic.